vmware/vic/doc/user_doc/vic_app_dev/network_use_cases.md

 Launch a container and expose a port: `run -p`

-Connect the container with the external mapped port on the public network of the vSphere Container Host.
+Connect the container with the external mapped port on the external network of the vSphere Container Host.

 `$ docker run -p 8080:80 --name test1 my_container my_app`

 #### Outcome

-You can access Port 80 on test1 from the public network interface on the virtual container host at port 8080.
+You can access Port 80 on test1 from the external network interface on the virtual container host at port 8080.

 ### Container on a Simple Bridge Network